 Bidders can compete in multiple pools, and a single project can be used more than once if it’s used in different pools (i.e., WOSB, HUBZone, SB, SDVOSB).
 However, if a project appears in more than one proposal for the same pool, GSA will reject that project in every proposal where it appears.

-In a press release accompanying the release of SDVOSB and HUBZone RFPs, GSA officials highlighted Polaris’ advantages for both government and small business.
+In a press release accompanying the release of SDVOSB and HUBZone RFPs, GSA officials highlighted Polaris’ advantages for both Government and small business.

-“Emerging technologies are key enablers for a more efficient government,” said Laura Stanton, Assistant Commissioner for the GSA Office of Information Technology Category.
+“Emerging technologies are key enablers for a more efficient Government,” said Laura Stanton, Assistant Commissioner for the GSA Office of Information Technology Category.
 “GSA will bring innovative small and socioeconomic small businesses into the contract so federal agencies can tap into their expertise to drive IT modernization and improve service delivery.”

 Like the WOSB and SB pools, the SDVOSB and HUBZone Pools are Multiple Award, Indefinite-Delivery, Indefinite-Quantity (IDIQ) contracts to provide customized IT services.
 The contract ordering period will consist of a five-year base period with one, five-year option that may extend the cumulative contract ordering period to 10 years.